JarekWnuk/hangman/README.md

 The game needs a way to handle incorrect user input.
 Currently the code stops with a message to the user.
 The correct way to improve this would be to set up a loop that asks for user input until it is valid.

+# Milestone 3

+In this milestone two functions are added to the game that improve the logic and make the code more tidy.
+Details are described below:

+- function ask_for_input() adds a while loop to the existing code used to check user input in Milestone 2.
+Now, if the input is invalid the code loops to the input request until a valid input is received.
+This is achieved by adding a infinite while loop and breaking out once the required condition is met.
+See the explained code below:

+While True: # While loop with condition True is infinite get user input if user input is valid
+    break out of infinite While loop otherwise
+    print message to user and loop

+- the check_guess function takes the letter guessed by the player as an argument and does the following:

+uses .lower() string function on guess in case a capital letter has been enetered

+checks if the guessed letter is in the secret word